martinobordin/Chart.Mvc/README.md

 ## How do I use it?
 To use the library you just need to:
-* include a reference to _Chart.Js_ library (http://www.chartjs.org)
+* include a reference to _Chart.Js_ library (provided in Nuget Package or downloadable from http://www.chartjs.org, )
 * insert a **canvas** in your HTML
 * call the method **Html.CreateChart()**, passing the canvas name and the chart object you want to use

         @{
             var barChart = new BarChart();
             barChart.ComplexData.Labels.AddRange(new []{ "January", "February",  "March", "April", "May", "June", "July"});
-            barChart.ComplexData.Datasets.AddRange(new List<ComplextDataset>
+            barChart.ComplexData.Datasets.AddRange(new List<ComplexDataset>
                                    {
-                                      new ComplextDataset
+                                      new ComplexDataset
                                           {
                                               Data = new List<double> { 65, 59, 80, 81, 56, 55, 40 },
                                               Label = "My First dataset",